Haroldov/HandControl_Assembler/README.md

 # HandControl_Assembler
-Assembler code for controlling a robotic hand with 3 servomotors and wireless communication
+Assembler code for controlling a robotic hand with 3 servomotors and wireless communication with ESP8266 module.

-Hello!

-This is a test for understanding the use of branches in GitHub!.